-Steven J. Heyer, age 61, has served as a director of Lazard Ltd and Lazard Group since June 2005 and was appointed Lead Director in November 2009.
-Mr. Heyer is the Chairman and Chief Executive Officer of Lela.com, an ecommerce company, Chairman and Chief Executive Officer of the Pod Hotel Group and a member of the board of directors of Omnicare, Inc. From February 2010 until March 2011, Mr. Heyer served as Chairman and CEO of Harry & David Holdings, Inc., a company that was in financial distress at the time of his appointment and that filed for bankruptcy protection in March 2011.
+Steven J. Heyer, age 62, has served as a director of Lazard Ltd and Lazard Group since June 2005 and was appointed Lead Director in November 2009.
+Mr. Heyer is an investor in a number of private companies, including Clipfort, a biometric magazine company, of which he is Chairman, and NeueHouse, a company that provides high-end workspace designed for entrepreneurs in high-growth industries, of which he is Lead Director.
+Mr. Heyer is a member of the board of directors of Omnicare, Inc. Mr. Heyer was the Chief Executive Officer of Starwood Hotels & Resorts Worldwide from October 2004 until April 2007.
+Prior to joining Starwood, he was President and Chief Operating Officer of The Coca-Cola Company from 2002 to September 2004.
+From 1994 to 2001 he was President and Chief Operating Officer of Young & Rubicam Advertising Worldwide, and before that spent 15 years at Booz Allen & Hamilton, ultimately becoming Senior Vice President and Managing Partner.
+From February 2010 until March 2011, Mr. Heyer served as Chairman and CEO of Harry & David Holdings, Inc., a company that was in financial distress at the time of his appointment and that filed for bankruptcy protection in March 2011.
 Mr. Heyer resigned as CEO prior to the company's bankruptcy filing but remained as Chairman to provide guidance and leadership through the bankruptcy proceedings.
 The company emerged from bankruptcy in September 2011, and Mr. Heyer resigned as Chairman at that time.
-Mr. Heyer was the Chief Executive Officer of Starwood Hotels & Resorts Worldwide from October 2004 until April 2007.
-Prior to joining Starwood, he was President and Chief Operating Officer of The Coca-Cola Company from 2002 to September 2004.
-From 1994 to 2001 he was President and Chief Operating Officer of Turner Broadcasting System, Inc., and a member of AOL Time Warner's Operating Committee.
-Previously, Mr. Heyer was President and Chief Operating Officer of Young & Rubicam Advertising Worldwide, and before that spent 15 years at Booz Allen & Hamilton, ultimately becoming Senior Vice President and Managing Partner.
-Mr. Heyer has ownership positions in a portfolio of private companies and is a member of many of their boards of directors.
 Mr. Heyer was selected to be a director of the Company because of his leadership and experience, as well as the depth of his analytical skills, which he has applied in a variety of leadership positions across diverse industry groups, including broadcast media, consumer products, and hotel and leisure companies.
-Mr. Heyer is a member of the Audit Committee, the Compensation Committee and the Nominating & Governance Committee of the Board o
+Mr. Heyer is a member of the Audit Committee, the Compensation Committee and the Nominating & Governance Committee of the Board of Directors.

-Sylvia Jay, CBE, age 67, has served as a director of Lazard Ltd and Lazard Group since March 2006.
+Sylvia Jay, CBE, age 68, has served as a director of Lazard Ltd and Lazard Group since March 2006.
 From June 2011 until July 2013, Lady Jay was Chairman of L'Oreal UK.
 From September 2005 until June 2011, she was Vice Chairman of L'Oreal UK.
 From January 2001 to August 2005, she was the Director General of the Food & Drink Federation, a UK trade body.
 Lady Jay joined the United Kingdom Civil Service in 1971.
 Her civil service career, until she resigned in 1995, mainly concerned government financial aid to developing countries, including being a non-executive director of the Gibraltar Ship Repair Company.
 She also worked in the Civil Service Selection Board to recruit fast stream administrators and diplomats; the French Ministere de la Cooperation; and the French Trésor.
 Lady Jay also was a member of a small international team that set up the European Bank for Reconstruction and Development.
-Lady Jay is a member of the board of directors of Saint-Gobain, Alcatel-Lucent and Groupe Casino, and was Chairman of Food from Britain from 2005 until 2009.
+Lady Jay is a member of the board of directors of Saint-Gobain and Groupe Casino.
+Lady Jay was a member of the board of directors of Alcatel-Lucent from November 2006 until April 2014, and was Chairman of Food from Britain from 2005 until 2009.
 Lady Jay was selected to be a director of the Company because of her extensive background and experience in government service and the Board's desire to add geographical diversity that reflects the Company's client base in Europe.
 Lady Jay is a member of the Compensation Committee and the Nominating & Governance Committee of the Board of Directors.